Inference of Online Newton Methods with Nesterov's Accelerated Sketching: Additional Experimental Results

 \subsection{Additional results and discussions}

 In this section, we present and discuss additional experimental results.
-Table \ref{tab:2} reports numerical experiments for $d = 20$ on both linear and logistic regression problems.
-In terms of asymptotic validity, the empirical coverage rates consistently remain close to the nominal level of $95\%$ across all parameter configurations.
-The only exception is the linear regression case under Gaussian sketching.
+Table \ref{tab:2} reports numerical experiments for $d = 20$ on both linear and logistic regression problems, including the standard SGD baseline and periodic refreshes $N\in\{1,500,1000\}$ for the accelerated parameters.
+For the Newton-type methods, the empirical coverage rates consistently remain close to the nominal level of $95\%$ across most parameter configurations and refresh periods.
+The similar coverage behavior across different values of $N$ further suggests that recomputing $(\mu_t,\nu_t)$ at every iteration is not necessary for maintaining valid inference in these examples.

+One exception is the linear regression case under Gaussian sketching.
 When $\Sigma_a$ is the identity and the number of sketching steps $\tau = 5$, the empirical coverage rate drops to $90.5\%$, which is slightly below the nominal level.
 This mild undercoverage may be attributed to the estimation error in the weighted sample covariance estimator $\hat{\Sigma}_t$ and the approximation error introduced by the sketching solver when $\tau$ is small.
 These numerical effects may lead to narrower confidence intervals in finite samples.
-Nevertheless, the observed~coverage~rates remain within an acceptable range for practical inference.
-Overall, the close alignment with the target coverage level provides numerical validations for the asymptotic normality established in Theorem \ref{thm:asymptotic_normality} and confirms the consistency of the proposed weighted sample covariance estimator in Theorem \ref{sec4:thm1}.
+Nevertheless, the observed coverage rates of Newton-type methods remain within an acceptable range for practical inference.
+In contrast, the SGD baseline exhibits more pronounced undercoverage in several settings, consistent with prior findings on first-order online inference.
+Overall, the close alignment of the Newton-type methods with the target coverage level provides numerical validations for the asymptotic normality established in Theorem \ref{thm:asymptotic_normality} and confirms the consistency of the proposed weighted sample covariance estimator in Theorem \ref{sec4:thm1}.
 Notably, even with a limited number of sketching steps ($\tau = 5$), the coverage rates remain largely comparable to those achieved by the exact Newton method ($\tau = \infty$) in almost all cases, demonstrating the robustness of the accelerated sketching approach for statistical inference.

 In terms of the mean absolute error, our proposed Newton method achieves comparable iteration error with the exact Newton method even with a small sketching steps $\tau$.
 Similar to the case with $d = 40$, in some particular settings, e.g., $\Sigma_a$ is Toeplitz or Equi-correlation in linear regression problems, the iteration error of the inexact Newton method is even smaller than that of the exact Newton method.
 Furthermore, the average confidence interval lengths exhibit only modest increases when the sketching solver is applied.
 Thus, these results indicate that our proposed inexact Newton method preserves statistical~efficiency.